Rome & The Best of Campania

 The evening passeggiata along Via del Corso.

-Make your way through the Villa Borghese park to the top of the lively Spanish Steps.
-Mingle for a while, then window shop down fashionable Via dei Condotti and the surrounding streets.
+Continue north to stroll all the way to the lovely and lively Spanish Steps.
+Mingle for a while with the crowds on this tourism icon, then window shop down fashionable Via dei Condotti and the surrounding streets.

 (I know you're exhausted, but Italians eat late, so try to hold out until at least 6:30 or 7pm before heading to a restaurant).